vincentdchan/node-xattr/README.md

 > Extended attributes are arbitrary metadata stored with a file, but separate from the filesystem attributes (such as modification time or file size).
 The metadata is often a null-terminated UTF-8 string, but can also be arbitrary binary data.

+Xattr is a mechanism provided by the system.
 With xattr, you can store your own data as attributes to file.
 Also, you can pass data to Finder or other apps.

-It's a mechanism provided by the system.
-Such as setting a custom icon for a file:
+For example, you can set custom icon for a file:

 ![](./custom-icon-screenshot.png)

+# Requirements

+Runtime

+- Node.js v10+ (Electron with Node.js 10+ works)

+Development

+- macOS 10.14+ with XCode

-# Install
+# Installation

 ```sh
 $ yarn add node-xattr